paivalucass/AIRestaurantRecommendationAPI/README.md

 1. **Embedding-based restaurant recommendations**

-2. **A conversational AI assistant that explains and selects the best restaurants based on the retrieved data.**
+2. **A conversational AI assistant that explains and selects the best restaurants based on the user's location.**

 The system is built with FastAPI, Sentence Transformers, FAISS, PyTorch, Transformers, and Docker.